top of page

 Trends impact the PSIA approach and the exercises they use.
 When they shifted away from weight transfer, a key exercise became pivot slips.
 Long and very detailed list were created in some divisions to describe the maneuver which included things like the skis must be totally parallel with little vertical movement.
 This is to demonstrate the moves thought to be necessary for offensive skiing, such as release of the downhill edge, simultaneous steering, and a gradual weight transfer.
 It also makes sure that moves PSIA has seen as defensive, dead end, and out of date are not present like: early weight transfer, extension, and any convergence.

-Our approach uses the uphill christie as a key exercise for more advanced skiers to develop continuous movement with progressive ankle flexing and tipping.
-We use the pivot slips to show that the weight is over the center of the skis so the momentum can maintain a straight path.
+Our approach uses the uphill christie as a key exercise for more advanced skiers to develop continuous movement over the turn with progressive ankle flexing and tipping.
+We use the pivot slips to show that the weight is over the center of the skis, and a straight path can be maintain.

 Timeless not tends

 PSIA participates in the international instructor conference called Interski which is held every four years since 1951.
-The focus of Interski is on technical differences between nations and their teaching progressions.
+The focus of Interski is on technical differences between top Instructors of different nations.
 The organizations work hard on preparing their newest techniques, even though many acknowledge that there is little difference in technique now.
-It is hard to change long standing traditions and established culture.
+But, it is hard to change long standing traditions.

 Our Process

-It is based on visual data using digital coaching software that was collected over more than 20 years of side by side slow motion comparisons between skiers ranging from young beginners to World Cup athletes.
-Understanding the common ways people naturally move provides a more effective basis for teaching and technique than trendy technical theories that are looking for new differences in high level skiers.
+Is based on using digital coaching software to do more than 20 years of side by side slow motion comparisons between skiers ranging from young beginners to World Cup athletes.
+Understanding the common ways people naturally move provides a more effective basis for teaching than trendy technical theories that are looking for new differences in high level skiers.

 Here are some examples of the problems that a lack of consistent technical content creates.
 At a summer training camp, PSIA team member Johnathan Ballou explained that trainers give so much so much different and at times conflicting feedback because not enough is known about skiing.

 He claims the basics are very broad because they will be different for each person.
-This makes it very hard to train 32,000 PSIA instructors, especially when most are part time, seasonal, employees who work a few season for little pay.
-Without clear and specific goals, there will be confusion and variation among instructors and the public, especially in a sport that is so counter intuitive.
+This makes it very hard to train 32,000 PSIA instructors.
+Without clear and specific goals, there will be confusion and inconsistency among instructors.

 PSIA people skills and the learning connection video